gnosis/dex-docs/docs/tutorial-solver.md

 cargo run --bin driver -- --solver-type OpenSolver --node-url $NODE_URL --private-key $PRIVATE_KEY --orderbook-file $ORDERBOOK_FILE
 ```

 or, equivalently, for the simplest and most robust experience, first source your configuration file, and then run the driver without any additional runtime arguments.
 That is, from within the Docker container:

 ```sh
 source .env_rinkeby
 cargo run --bin driver
 ```

-in which `.env_rinkeby` contains the following, minimal, parameters:
+where `.env_rinkeby` contains the following, minimal, parameters:

 ```
 export INFURA_KEY=<your infura key>